gloe2019/WDB/Notes/JS/Array_Callback_Methods/notes.md

 ## The map Method

 - Map accepts a callback function and runs it once per element in the array.
 It then generates a new array using the results of the callback.
 It's used to map an array from one state to another.
+- Typically used when we want to transform a portion of some data in an array and create a new array.

 ```javascript
 const texts = ["rofl", "lol", "omg", "ttyl"];